CICS: Sysplex exploitation

-The IBM recommended structure for CICS on Sysplex was that at least one CICS Terminal Owning Region was placed on each Sysplex node which dispatched transactions to many Application Owning Regions (AORs) spread across the entire Sysplex.
+The IBM-recommended structure for CICS on Sysplex was that at least one CICS Terminal Owning Region was placed on each Sysplex node which dispatched transactions to many Application Owning Regions (AORs) spread across the entire Sysplex.
 If these applications needed to access shared resources they either used a Sysplex-exploiting datastore (such as IBM Db2 or IMS/DB) or concentrated, by function-shipping, the resource requests into singular-per-resource Resource Owing Regions (RORs) including File Owning Regions (FORs) for VSAM and CICS Data Tables, Queue Owning Regions (QORs) for MQ, CICS Transient Data (TD) and CICS Temporary Storage (TS).
 This preserved compatibility for legacy applications at the expense of operational complexity to configure and manage many CICS regions.

-In subsequent releases and versions, CICS was able to exploit new Sysplex-exploiting facilities in VSAM/RLS, MQ for zOS and placed its own Data Tables, TD, and TS resources into the architected shared resource manager for the Sysplex -> the Coupling Facility or CF, dispensing with the need for most RORs.
+In subsequent releases and versions, CICS was able to exploit new Sysplex-exploiting facilities in VSAM/RLS, MQ for zOS and placed its own Data Tables, TD, and TS resources into the architected shared resource manager for the Sysplex: the Coupling Facility or CF, dispensing with the need for most RORs.
 The CF provides a mapped view of resources including a shared timebase, buffer pools, locks and counters with hardware messaging assists that made sharing resources across the Sysplex both more efficient than polling and reliable (utilizing a semi-synchronized backup CF for use in case of failure).

-By this time, the CMOS line had individual boxes that exceeded the power available by the fastest ECL box with more processors per CPU and when these were coupled together 32 or more nodes would be able to scale two orders of magnitude larger in total power for a single workload.
-For example, by 2002, Charles Schwab was running a "MetroPlex" consisting of a redundant pair of its mainframe Sysplexes in two locations in Phoenix, AZ each with 32 nodes driven by one shared CICS/DB/2 workload to support the vast volume of pre-dotcom-bubble web client inquiry requests.
+By this time, the CMOS line had individual boxes that exceeded the power available by the fastest ECL box with more processors per CPU.
+When these were coupled together, 32 or more nodes would be able to scale two orders of magnitude greater in total power for a single workload.
+For example, by 2002, Charles Schwab was running a "MetroPlex" consisting of a redundant pair of mainframe Sysplexes in two locations in Phoenix, AZ, each with 32 nodes driven by one shared CICS/DB/2 workload to support the vast volume of pre-dotcom-bubble web client inquiry requests.

-This cheaper, much more scalable CMOS technology base, and the huge investment costs of having to both get to 64bit addressing and independently produce cloned CF functionality drove the IBM-mainframe clone makers out of the business one by one.
+This cheaper, much more scalable CMOS technology base, and the huge investment costs of having to both get to 64-bit addressing and independently produce cloned CF functionality drove the IBM-mainframe clone makers out of the business one by one.

 CICS Recovery/Restart

 The objective of recovery/restart in CICS is to minimize and if possible eliminate damage done to Online System when a failure occurs, so that system and data integrity is maintained.
-If the CICS region was shutdown instead of failing it will perform a "Warm" start exploiting the checkpoint written at shutdown.
+If the CICS region was shut down instead of failing it will perform a "Warm" start exploiting the checkpoint written at shutdown.
 The CICS region can also be forced to "Cold" start which reloads all definitions and wipes out the log, leaving the resources in whatever state they are in.

 Under CICS, following are some of the resources which are considered recoverable.
 If one wishes these resources to be recoverable then special options must be specified in relevant CICS definitions: